marcelebbrecht/powerrouting/README.md

 * for each simulation you can compare the battery status at the end of the simulation (lower deviation is better)
 * the sum of available power at the end of all simulations except mixed and longterm
 * the standard deviation of available power at the end of all simulations except mixed and longterm (lower is better)
-* the ping statistics (min/max/mean/stddev) for all simulations (lower is better)
-* the ping loss rate for all simulations (lower is better)
+* the udp loss rate for all simulations (lower is better)
-* the count of transmitted packages for all simulations (higher is better)
+* the count of transmitted packets for all simulations (higher is better)

 There are also some chart sheets for the main charts.